 A Middle Grade Historical Novel

 Rats have infested homes and alleys in the town of Nivѐal, France, during the summer of 1665.
 The memory of the previous year’s witch hangings is also still fresh in the minds of the townsfolk.
 Twelve-year-old Marie Perrin’s life is forever altered, after she inadvertently ruins a countess’ wedding gown.
 The act ruins her mother’s reputation as a seamstress and reduces her family to penury.
-As punishment, Marie is sent to apprentice for the “grotesque” and “brutish” rat-catcher, Gustave Arnaud, until her family’s debt to the count and countess is paid.
+As punishment, Marie is sent to apprentice for the “grotesque” and “brutish” rat-catcher, Gustave Renard, until her family’s debt to the count and countess is paid.

-Marie is away from Henri, her beloved twin brother, and must learn to navigate through her new career, handling traps and killing rats, under Gustave Arnaud’s unorthodox mentorship.
+Marie is away from Henri, her beloved twin brother, and must learn to navigate through her new career, handling traps and killing rats, under Gustave Renard’s unorthodox mentorship.
 Rat-catching is not a task for girls, Marie’s hair is shorn and she wears breeches, no longer resembling and feeling like her former self.
 As months pass, Marie uncovers the gentler side to the rat-catcher and she becomes proud of her skills and purpose as a rat-catcher.
 Additionally, she bonds with the rat-catcher’s herbalist wife, Marion a woman who fled persecution from Florence for her knowledge.

-Love also blossoms between Marie and the brave and mysterious, Lucien, love which grows as the five travellers find safety and peace in metropolitan Marseille, a place where “people are tolerant of strangers” and where Marie’s senses and mind are broadened.
+The four travellers find safety and peace in metropolitan Marseille, a place where “people are tolerant of strangers” and where Marie’s senses and mind are broadened.

 The Rat-catcher’s Apprentice tackles the themes of class division, non-traditional families, belonging, friendship and female bravery in patriarchal times.
 It is suited for both female and male young readers, aged 10- 14.